slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to find mentors?

 <!--
-- to know the road ahead ask those coming back. -- chinese proverb
+> *"To know the road ahead, ask those coming back."
+-- Chinese Proverb*
 > *"When the student is ready the teacher appears.
 When the student is truly ready the teacher disapeers."
--- lao Tzu*
+-- Lao Tzu*
 -->

 Look for the «silver medalist».
 He has more availability, and sometimes, a better attitude than «the golden child».